cryptofoxtechcom/jenkins_repo/README.md

 # Jenkins on Nginx with Docker 🐳

 This project sets up Jenkins on an Nginx server using Docker.
-Nginx acts as a reverse proxy for Jenkins, making it accessible on port 80.
+Nginx acts as a reverse proxy for Jenkins, making it accessible on port 88 (You can change the port to match your available ports).
 A Docker volume is included for persistent storage of Jenkins data.

 ## Prerequisites 🛠️
 - Docker installed on your machine.